Making and registering the application

 The Reception Centre for Applicants for International Protection is the competent authority for conducting interviews for the purpose of receiving applications for international protection.
 The application is usually lodged at the Reception Centre for Applicants for International Protection, and only exceptionally outside the Reception Centre within an appropriate period, depending on personal circumstances of the applicant, for example where he or she is detained in the Reception Centre for Foreigners (pre-removal detention centre), the Transit Reception Centre for Foreigners or in prison.

-The asylum procedure is initiated by lodging the application.
+The procedure for international protection is initiated by lodging the application.
 In practice this means that the application is submitted orally by the person seeking protection in front of the state officials of the Reception Centre for Applicants for International Protection’.
-Officials draft minutes of the interview.
+Officials will draft minutes of the interview.
 The civil servants of the Reception Centre conduct a short interview to collect the following information: personal data of the applicant, information on military service, family and other relations, information on the journey from country of origin (type of transportation and route) and the reasons (in short) why they fled their country of origin.
 All documents, including the minutes of the first interview, are then sent to the Department for international protection procedure within the Ministry of Interior, which is responsible for conducting a further substantive interview and examining the application.

 Besides that, civil servants in the Reception Centre for Applicants for International Protection take fingerprints and photos of the applicants, provide them with information on the procedures, their rights and obligations, and issue the applicants’ identity card.

 After the application has been lodged, the applicant receives an international protection applicant card (iskaznica tražitelja).
 The card shall be issued within three days from the lodging of the application and confirms the right of residence in the Republic of Croatia until the completion of the procedure.
 An applicant’s card does not constitute proof of identity.
 The card is not issued if the person applies at the border.
+In 2022, applicants’ cards were issued to 2,520 persons.

 Article 33(1) LITP.